Kfarhay, or Kfar Hay, is found in the coastal Batroun city, near Tripoli in North Lebanon. Its population is very small, with just over 500 residents.

-Although Lebanon is a middle income country, poverty in many places still exists.
-About 300,000 live in extreme poverty, with 1 million earning less than $4 daily.
+Although Lebanon is a middle income country, poverty still exists in many places.
+About 300,000 Lebanese live in extreme poverty, with 1 million earning less than $4 daily.
 The North Governate where Kfarhay is located is the most deprived region in Lebanon.
 Many of those who used to afford electricity, food and water are now falling below the poverty line.
-30% of people in this region have no access to health care, basic utilities, and access to education.
+30% of people in this region have no access to health care, basic utilities or education.

-The children are constantly in fear of their lives.
-As recent as 2012, there were clashes in Tripoli which led to the death of several people.
-The effects ongoing Syrian war continues to spill over as refugees burden the camps and cause even more crowding in slum areas and shanty towns where living conditions are harsh.
-The children cannot go to school and do not get proper nutrition and health care.
+The area is quite unstable and children there are used to violent clashes erupting in the streets.
+As recently as 2012, there were clashes in Tripoli which led to the death of several people and the effects of the ongoing Syrian war continue to spill over as the refugee camps continue to grow and shanty towns spring up on the edges of the town.
+The children who live in the camps cannot go to school and do not get proper nutrition and health care.

 SOS Children’s Village Kfarhay

 Our work in Kfarhay began in 1995 during the conflict in southern Lebanon, between Hezbollah forces and the Israeli army.
 It was a difficult time to start SOS Children Village but the need was urgent as many children needed care.

 SOS Children’s Village Kfarhay has several SOS families which care for children without parents.
 Many of the children that come to the SOS families are traumatised and in desperate need of counselling.
 Some are injured and need therapy, while others have no access to education because of lack of funds.
 We are providing psychological care, therapy for those who need it, and training for parents.